40 Must-Have eCommerce Marketing Tools in 2024

 Affiliate marketing tools

 Affiliate marketing is a great way to build content and revenue-sharing partnerships with online publishers and bloggers.
 The challenge is that anything you do with this channel requires some kind of affiliate marketing software, and it can get pretty expensive.

 Here are two tools that eCommerce brands can use to create and manage their own affiliate program.

 UpPromote is a great affiliate tool that lets you set up your own affiliate program.
 It has an affiliate dashboard that helps you keep track of affiliate links, coupons, and performance metrics of each transaction and affiliate.
 It has a free plan, and the basic plan starts at $19.99/mo.

 LeadDyno is a more advanced affiliate tool.
 It lets you create affiliate newsletters, automated emails, and invitations and helps you set up sharing widgets tied to your affiliates.
 It's a little more expensive, has no free plan, and the starter plan starts at $29/mo.

 This list of eCommerce marketing tools wouldn't be complete without tools that help streamline inventory and fulfillment.
 Some of these tools you can't find in the Shopify app store but they have a huge impact on the overall operations of the business.
 Here's a list of essential tools for every business owner.

-ShipStation is an order management system that lets you keep track of your inventory and orders.
+ShipStation is an order management system that lets you keep track of your inventory and orders and helps streamline your logistics.
 It integrates with all the major eCommerce platforms, shipping carriers, and eCommerce marketing tools and helps you track all of your orders and service customers from all your sales channels in one place.

 This is a great tool to help brands that have a large list of products.
 It helps bulk edit thousands of products via a CSV or Excel import.
 And you can literally edit any part of the listing - the price, tag, title, description, dimensions, and variants.
 It's a huge time saver if you need to quickly change something that applies to several products.